shirrashko/Lightricks-Onboarding-new/docs/README.md

     <br>
     <img src="../docs/Images/sharpened_image_result.jpg" alt="Sharpen Example" title="Sharpen Result" width="200"/>

 - **Image Adjustments**: Adjust brightness, contrast, and saturation to fine-tune the visual aspects.
-- **Layering**: Apply multiple filters and adjustments in sequence.
-- **Output Options**: Directly display the edited image or save it to a designated path.

-- **Image Adjustments**: Adjust brightness, contrast, and saturation to fine-tune the visual aspects.
 Here are some results achieved with these adjustments:

   - **Brightness Adjustment**: